China–North Korea relations: Investments

 In 2012, a $45 million investment by China's Haicheng Xiyang Group into an iron-ore powder processing plant failed under what the Chinese called "a nightmare".
 On 21 February 2016 China quietly ended financial support of North Korea without any media publicity.
 It is reported to be due to the fallout of relations between the two governments.

 In July 2019, Washington Post reported that Huawei "secretly helped" North Korea to build and maintain its commercial wireless network in conjunction with Chinese state-owned enterprise Panda International Information Technology Co.

+Tourism

+In February 2025, North Korea allowed a small group of international tourists to visit, marking the first such visit in five years.
+These tourists, including those from Europe, visited the Rason economic zone, signaling a potential shift in North Korea's tourism industry aimed at boosting foreign currency.
+While China remains North Korea's largest trading partner, ties have cooled as North Korea has grown closer to Russia, particularly after the war in Ukraine.
+Despite this, China's role in North Korea's tourism remains significant, as Chinese tourists represented over 90% of foreign visitors before the pandemic.
+North Korea hopes to revive tourism, with plans to open a major site on the east coast in June 2025.

 Military relations

 China assisted North Korea during the Korean War (1950–53) against South Korean and UN forces on the Korean peninsula.
 Although China itself remained neutral, three million Chinese soldiers participated in the conflict as part of the People's Volunteer Army fighting alongside the Korean People's Army.
 As many as 180,000 were killed.

 Since the end of the Korean War, the two states have closely cooperated in security and defense issues.
-The two countries signed the mutual aid and co-operation treaty in 1961, which is currently the only defense treaty either country has with any nation.
-In 1975, Kim Il-sung visited Beijing in a failed attempt to solicit support from China for a military invasion of South Korea.
+The two countries signed the mutual aid and co-operation treaty in 1961, which is currently the only defense treaty China has with any nation, and was the only defense treaty North Korea had with any country until the signing of the North Korean–Russian Treaty on Comprehensive Strategic Partnership in 2024.
+In 1975, Kim Il Sung visited Beijing in a failed attempt to solicit support from China for a military invasion of South Korea.
 On 23 November 2009, Chinese Defense Minister Liang Guanglie visited Pyongyang, the first defense chief to visit since 2006.